-Lesson 7: Case Study: How Mobile Helped Heavy Equipment Operators by Dana Bell
+Lesson 7: Case Study: How Mobile Helped Heavy Equipment Operators by Float Mobile Learning

-Reading about real world examples of mobile learning can be inspirational.
+This video demonstrates an inspiring real world example of mobile learning.
 In this case study, mobile apps helped workers more safely operate of heavy equipment.

 Lesson 8: Apps @ Work by Jack Morton